wessenstam/lab-environment/Thycotic software/README.md

 - Create a Active Directory Domain named **greensafe.lab**
 - After domain has been created:

+    - Install the CA role as enterprise with the Web interface.
+You need to create your own certificate (wildcard can be used as well) and use GPO to deploy it to the Windows machines.
+An example of creating a wildcard certificate, follow this article: https://www.petenetlive.com/KB/Article/0001128.
     - Copy the content of *[users.csv](https://raw.githubusercontent.com/wessenstam/lab-environment/main/Thycotic%20software/users.csv)* in a file called users.csv onto the machine to a location in the AD VM
     - Copy the following script content *[thylab-local-OU-Groups-Users.ps1](https://raw.githubusercontent.com/wessenstam/lab-environment/main/Thycotic%20software/thylab-local-OU-Groups-Users.ps1)* to the same location as the users.csv and name it **AD-Objects.ps1**.
 Change, if needed, the default password (*Thycotic@2022!*) to something else.
 Just remember to tell others about the new set password as that is not what is used in the lab guide.
     - Open a Powershell and CD to the location of the two files